dharmafly/noodle/_posts/2003-01-01-web-service.md

 ### Behaviour settings

-Various noodle settings are exposed and can be edited in `lib/config.json`.
+Various noodle settings like cache and ratelimit settings are exposed and can be edited in `lib/config.json`.

     {
       // Setting to true will log out information to the